 How do Antibiotics cause C diff.?
-The antibiotics cause a disruption in the normal intestinal flora which leads to an over growth of C difficile bacteria in the colon.
-The leading antibiotics known to disrupt the normal intestinal flora, yet not limited to, are Ampicillin, Amoxicillin, Cephalosporins, Clindamycin, and the broad spectrum antibiotics.
+The antibiotics cause a disruption in the gut microbiome which leads to an over growth of C difficile bacteria in the colon.
+There are leading antibiotics known to disrupt the gut microbiome causing dysbiosis.

 Strain Types and Changing Epidemiology

 Excerpts from the Clinical Practice Guidelines : IDSA

 The emergence of the virulent, epidemic ribotype 027 strain was associated with increased incidence, severity, and mortality during the mid-2000s and resulted in outbreaks across North America [36, 48, 49], England [50, 51], parts of continental Europe [52, 53], and Asia .
 The recent isolates of the 027 strain are more highly resistant to fluoroquinolones compared to historic strains of the same type .
 This, coupled with increasing use of the fluoroquinolones worldwide likely promoted dissemination of a once uncommon strain .